Endava/cats/README.md

 These subsets can be generated using the following strategies (supplied through the `--fieldsFuzzingStrategy` option):

 #### POWERSET
-This is the most time consuming strategy.
+This is the most time-consuming strategy.
 This will create all possible subsets of the request fields (including subfields).
 If the request contains a lot of fields, this strategy might not be the right choice as the total number of possibilities is `2^n`, where `n` is the number of fields.

 For example given the request: